nofxx/mcu_scaffold/README.md

 ## Building and Running the Sample Project

-The scaffold is driven by a Rakefile.
+Each scaffold is driven by a Rakefile.
 If you're not familiar with [Rake][rake], you'll want to take some time to familiarize yourself with it.
 It's integral to the operation of this scaffolding.